UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/HP_agents/HP_agents.md

 some metabolic pathways -- and sites of labeling -- are more suitable than others for probing with HP ^1^^3^C agents.

-\[H2 Title\]

-6.1.3 Carbon-13 magnetic resonance and labeled metabolic substrates
+## 6.1.3 Carbon-13 magnetic resonance and labeled metabolic substrates

 Carbon-13 has a natural abundance of around 1.1% and a gyromagnetic ratio 0.2515 times ^1^H\'s, corresponding to a sensitivity 5800-fold